-Please note that each field must be unique, meaning that you cannot apply the same claim to multiple fields.
-In the text box, type in the name of the additional field in the LMS, then press the Add button.
+Each field must be unique, meaning that you cannot apply the same claim to multiple fields.
+In the text box, type in the name of the additional field in the platform, then press the Add button.
 The additional field will appear in a list below, with the field name and field category automatically filled in by your platform.
 Insert your Identity Provider attribute statement into the corresponding text box.

 You can define the language for the users created in the platform via SAML using the Language field.
 In doing this, once a user is created, the platform of said user will be in the language set via the SAML claim that you configured.
 Once you’ve added the Language field, insert the same string into the Attribute Statement textbox that you inserted into the field in your identity provider that you’re matching.

-Please Note: In your language field in your identity provider, the string must use the one of the codes that the LMS uses to identity languages (en = English, de = German, etc.).
-For a full list of these codes, refer to this list.
-If the code given for this field for a specific user does not match any of the language codes of the LMS, the user will be given the set default language of the platform upon activation.
+In your language field in your identity provider, the string must use the one of the codes that the platform uses to identity languages (en = English, de = German, etc.).
+Full list of language codes.
+If the code given for this field for a specific user does not match any of the language codes of the platform, the user will be given the set default language of the platform upon activation.

 Best Practices for this App

 In order to make the most of this integration, you should set up groups that are auto-populated, then use Docebo’s Enrollment Rules App to automatically enroll these groups into courses or learning plans.
 Thus, when a new user is created, you do not have to manually assign them to groups, courses or learning plans.
-Please note in order to correctly pair newly added SAML fields and newly added LMS additional fields and use them to auto-populate groups, you must always logout of both the LMS and the identity provider.
+Please note in order to correctly pair newly added SAML fields and newly added platform additional fields and use them to auto-populate groups, you must always log out of both the platform and the identity provider.
 Therefore, please make sure you’ve enabled the option in the Logout Behavior section.
 Without flagging this option, this user provisioning process will not occur.